ncborcherding/Ibex/README.md

 # System requirements

-Trex has been tested on R versions >= 4.0.
+Ibex has been tested on R versions >= 4.0.
 Please consult the DESCRIPTION file for more details on required R packages - it is specifically designed to work with single-cell objects that have had BCRs added using [scRepertoire](https://github.com/ncborcherding/scRepertoire).
-Trex has been tested on OS X and Windows platforms.
+TIbex has been tested on OS X and Windows platforms.

 **keras** is necessary to use the autoencoder function (this includes the set up of the tensorflow environment in R):